-- At least 25% of the required credit hours for a Grace associate or bachelor degree program must be taken at Grace Christian University.
-Graduate students must complete 50% of the program requirements at Grace. - Transfer credit (including non-traditional transfer credit) must be completed prior to the student's last semester at Grace Christian University unless pre-approved by the Dean or Provost.
+- At least 25% of the program required credit hours must be taken at Grace Christian University in order to complete an associate or bachelor degree.
+Graduate students must complete 50% of the program requirements at Grace. - Associate Degree Program: The maximum number of transfer credits, including credit by exam or prior learning assessment, is 45.
+25% of the program requirements must be completed at Grace Christian University. - Bachelor Degree Program: The maximum number of transfer credits, including credit by exam or prior learning assessment, is 90.
+25% of the program requirements must be completed at Grace Christian University. - Transfer credit (including non-traditional transfer credit) must be completed prior to the student's last semester at Grace Christian University unless pre-approved by the Dean or Provost.